 For more info head over to juliasplacemusictherapy.com

-Montañeros Coffee is a small business dedicated to sharing the rich flavor of Colombian specialty coffee.
+Montañeros Coffee is a small business dedicated to sharing the rich flavour of Colombian specialty coffee.
 Before COVID, Montaneros Coffee primarily depended on Toronto’s supermarkets and coffee demos to sell their products.

 However, this pandemic had other plans.
 Many grocery stores decided to close, and the public health restrictions meant halting coffee demos.
 With their existing business strategy discontinued due to public health restrictions, Montaneros Coffee took this opportunity to develop a new commercial strategy.